Medications and Lifestyle Changes in Managing GERD

 While medical treatment works for some patients, PPIs are not intended for use over long periods.
 In fact, FDA approval of PPIs is for using them only 6 weeks per year.
 Therefore patients who respond well to medical treatment, as well as those who do not, should be evaluated for definitive treatment of GERD.
 A definitive treatment is a more permanent approach that allows patients to stop taking PPIs.
 For many patients, definitive treatment is an operation that strengthens the valve between the esophagus and the stomach.
 Patients who cannot have surgery may benefit from endoscopic approaches to treating GERD.
 While these treatment options are more involved than taking medicine and making lifestyle changes, they can effectively control GERD and help patients avoid the risks associated with PPIs.

-Appointments Within Five Days for Patients with Cancer
+Appointments Within Seven Days for Patients with Cancer

 Patients who are newly diagnosed with cancer, or have just found out they have cancer again, qualify for this priority access.
 Our surgeons will make themselves available to see you right away, even for a second opinion.
 We want to help you start your treatment as soon as possible.